|

 - Migratory Bird Season

-Migratory game birds and crows (other than ducks, geese, and coot) may be hunted when their respective statewide seasons coincide with the seasons in this brochure where migratory birds are listed as legal to hunt.
-Ducks, geese, and coot may be hunted during their respective statewide seasons.
-See migratory game bird hunting regulations.
+Migratory game birds and crows (other than doves, ducks, geese, coot, snipe, and woodcock) may be hunted when their respective statewide seasons coincide with the seasons in this brochure where migratory birds are listed as legal to hunt.
+Doves, ducks, geese, coot, snipe, and woodcock may be hunted during their respective statewide seasons.
+See migratory bird hunting regulations.

 Permit, Stamp, and License Requirements - Quota permit (if hunting during any quota period), hunting license, management area permit, migratory bird permit, and state waterfowl permit and federal duck stamp (if hunting waterfowl).
 Legal to Hunt - See migratory bird season dates, bag limits and regulations.
 Non-protected birds may also be taken.